Archinia/archinia-com/site/pages/projects/alexander-girard.md

 ### References

-<a href="https://archinia.com/about/talks">See the list of talks and articles Rachel Prinz has done on Girard.</a>
+<a href="https://archinia.com/about/talks">See the complete list of talks and articles Rachel has done on Girard.</a>